equinor/terraform-baseline/CONTRIBUTING.md

 ## CONTRIBUTING

-This repository is maintained by the Ops team
+This repository is maintained by the Terraform Baseline team.

 ### Steps